DEMG-DEV/DEMG-DEV/README.md

 ## About

+Developer mostly in .NET technologies but also in other languages like Python, Java, Javascript, etc. I'll try to become on a leader in developemnt and teach the new generation this great carrier.

 - 🔭 I’m currently working on [YouTapIt](https://www.youtapitcard.com/) and [Integra & H. Consulting](https://www.ihconsulting.mx/)
 - 🌱 I’m currently learning **Artificial Intelligence with python**
 - 😄 Pronouns: **Retrogemu_**, **David**